gbroques/ccxmeshreader/README.md

 ---

-If the `ELSET` parameter is provided, then the element set will be added to the `element_sets` dictionary return in the result of `read_inp` with the corresponding element numbers.
+If the `ELSET` parameter is provided, then the element set will be added to the `element_sets` dictionary returned in the result of `read_inp` with the corresponding element numbers.

+For example, from the above `*ELEMENT` definition:
 ```python
 result = read_inp('example.inp')
 print(result['element_sets'])